ahm3dhany/Broken-Web-Application/README.md

 Spring Web-Application that contains six different flaws -from the [OWASP 2013 Top 10 List](https://www.owasp.org/index.php/Top_10_2013-Top_10)- and their fixes.

-## An Overview of Web Applications
+## An Overview of The Web Application

 For the sake of simplicity, I stayed away from complex architecture and vague syntax.
-Simply the application has two main pages.. that is _/sixWordStories_ and _/quotes_.
+Simply the web application has two main pages.. that is _/sixWordStories_ and _/quotes_.
 The former just contains short stories of 6 words only, and the latter contains some quotes..
 Both has the ability to add new entries.

 ## Prerequisites